What is Print-On-Demand?

 3. Fill in some basic information regarding your business interests

-4. Add your business address and contact information
+4. Add your business address

 Tip: Keep in mind that the physical location of your business will determine the relevant taxes and regulations you will be required to follow.